Bill O'Reilly (political commentator)

 William James O'Reilly Jr. (born September 10, 1949) is an American conservative commentator, journalist, author, and television host.

-O'Reilly's broadcasting career began during the late 1970s and 1980s, when he reported for local television stations in the United States and later for CBS News and ABC News.
+O'Reilly's broadcasting career began during the late 1970s and 1980s, when he reported for local television stations in the United States and later for CBS News and ABC News, the former of which earned O'Reilly two Emmy Awards and two National Headliner Awards for excellence in reporting.
 He anchored the tabloid television program Inside Edition from 1989 to 1995.
-O'Reilly joined the Fox News Channel in 1996 and hosted The O'Reilly Factor until 2017.
-The O'Reilly Factor had been the highest-rated cable news show for 16 years, and he was described by media analyst Howard Kurtz as "the biggest star in the 20-year history at Fox News" at the time of his ousting.
-He is the author of numerous books and hosted The Radio Factor (2002–2009).
+O'Reilly joined the Fox News Channel in 1996 and hosted the news commentary program The O'Reilly Factor until 2017.
+The O'Reilly Factor had been the highest-rated cable news show for 16 years, and he was described by media analyst Howard Kurtz as "the biggest star in the 20-year history at Fox News" at the time of his departure.

-In early 2017, The New York Times reported that he and Fox News had paid five women approximately $13 million to settle various sexual misconduct lawsuits, which led to the network terminating O'Reilly's employment.
-An additional New York Times report that O'Reilly paid legal analyst Lis Wiehl $32 million for allegedly initiating a "non-consensual sexual relationship" with her led to him being dropped by the United Talent Agency and literary agency WME.
-He subsequently began hosting a podcast, No Spin News.
+During his time at Fox News, he appeared several times as a guest on the Comedy Central talk show The Daily Show with Jon Stewart.
+Together he and Jon Stewart debated for a charity event, The Rumble in the Air-Conditioned Auditorium at George Washington University in 2012.
+O'Reilly interviewed President Barack Obama before Super Bowl XLVIII in 2014.
+He co-authored with Martin Dugard numerous The New York Times bestselling historical novels including Killing Lincoln (2011), Killing Kennedy (2012), Killing Jesus (2013), and Killing Reagan (2015), which were adapted into National Geographic television films in 2011, 2013, 2015, and 2016.
+Two of the films earned O'Reilly nominations for two Primetime Emmy Awards.
+He also hosted The Radio Factor from 2002 to 2009.

+In 2017, O'Reilly was dismissed from Fox News following a report by The New York Times that he had settled five lawsuits involving sexual misconduct.
+Since then, O'Reilly has hosted the No Spin News podcast where it has also expanded into a television program, first airing on Newsmax, then on The First.
+He also makes appearances on NewsNation frequently, discussing political topics that arise.

 Early life and education

-O'Reilly was born on September 10, 1949, at Columbia Presbyterian Hospital in Manhattan to parents William James Sr. and Winifred Angela (Drake) O'Reilly from Brooklyn and Teaneck, New Jersey, respectively.
+O'Reilly was born on September 10, 1949, at Columbia Presbyterian Hospital in Washington Heights, Manhattan to parents William James Sr. and Winifred Angela (née Drake) O'Reilly from Brooklyn and Teaneck, New Jersey, respectively.
 He is of Irish descent with a small degree of English (Colonial American) ancestry.
 Some of his father's ancestors lived in County Cavan, Ireland, since the early eighteenth century, and on his mother's side he has ancestry from Northern Ireland.
 The O'Reilly family lived in a small apartment in Fort Lee, New Jersey, when their son was born.
 In 1951, his family moved to Levittown on Long Island.
 O'Reilly has a sister, Janet.